unified-font-object/ufo-spec/versions/ufo3/glyphs/glif.md

 #### This element has no child elements.

+#### Anchor naming conventions

+The following are agreed upon standard naming conventions for the `name` of anchors for special uses.

+##### hcaret and vcaret

+Anchors with a `name` starting with `hcaret` or `vcaret` indicate horizontal or vertical position for the [GDEF Ligature Caret List table].
+Anchors with the name `hcaret` provide the `x` value for a ligature caret, and the `y` value is ignored.
+Likewise, anchors with the name `ycaret` provide the `y` values for a ligature caret, and the `x` value is ignored.

+Both names may be followed by an underscore and arbitrary text (`_X`) for designers to have unique caret position names.
+The order of carets written to the GDEF table is based upon ascending value order, the `_X` text is not taken into account.

+`hcaret` and `vcaret` must not both occur in a glyph.

 #### Converting implied anchors in GLIF 1 to GLIF 2 anchor elements

 In GLIF 1 there was no official anchor element.
 Anchors were unofficially but widely supported through the use of a contour containing only one "move" point.
 For example: